Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Switch.md

     StyleManager.Instance.RegisterStyle("CustomSwitch", null, typeof(YourNameSpace.CustomSwitchStyle));
     ```

-3. Use your custom style to create a switch instance:
+3. Use your custom style to create a Switch instance:

     ```cs
     int num = 4;